Code-Institute-Submissions/alexrwinter/README.md

 - Contact section: all methods of contact displayed: social media, IMDb, address, telephone number and email, plus a contact form for ease of communication and to encourage the user to make contact.<br>
 -Navigation bar: tie the website together by highlighting the section currently being viewed.</p>

-<p><u>Client perspective:</u> The 'about' section gives information on professional background and experience in post production sound, and projects worked on further establishes this.
+<p><strong>Client perspective:</strong> The 'about' section gives information on professional background and experience in post production sound, and projects worked on further establishes this.
 The presence of an IMDb profile alongside many contact methods and a wide-reaching online presence (social media etc) gives a sense of reliability, which is also backed up by on-site testimonials.</p>

-<p><u>Business perspective:</u> Homepage makes services clear and calls out for user to make contact.
+<p><strong>Business perspective:</strong> Homepage makes services clear and calls out for user to make contact.
 Gives professional, clean image.
 Simple clear information and a variety of ways to make contact addressess this core purpose.
 Services and examples of work gives an idea of the kinds of roles which are preferable/ suitable.</p>

-<h2>Skeleton/ Strcuture</h2>
+<h2>Skeleton/ Structure</h2>

 <h3>Wireframes</h3>
 Wireframes for mobile, iPad and Desktop can be seen <a href="https://xd.adobe.com/view/bfa0d734-a9b5-4bc9-40e0-f88ad7fa45d7-c991/" target="_blank"> HERE </a>.